An all order exact result for the anomalous dimension of the scalar primary in Chern Simons Vector Models: Introduction

-The theories that are of interest to us in the present article are the quasi-bosonic and quasi-fermionic theories mentioned earlier.
 An important feature of these theories is that they contain a very sparse spectrum of single-trace primary operators.
 There is exactly one single-trace primary operator for each spin $s$, which we denote as $j_s$.
-When $\lambda=0$, these currents are exactly conserved, and therefore have scaling dimensions given by the unitarity bound $\Delta_s= s+1$ for nonzero $s$.
+When 't Hooft coupling $\lambda=0$, these currents are exactly conserved, and therefore have scaling dimensions given by the unitarity bound $\Delta_s= s+1$ for nonzero $s$.
 As argued in \cite{Giombi:2011kc, Aharony:2011jz}, a simple argument based on conformal representation theory implies that the scaling dimensions of these currents are protected in the large $N$ limit, even when $\lambda \neq 0$.
-The leading corrections to the scaling dimensions are proportional to $1/N$: $\Delta_s = s+1 + \gamma_s(\lambda)/N+O(\frac{1}{N^2})$.
+The leading corrections to the scaling dimensions are proportional to $1/N$: $\Delta_s = (s+1) + \gamma_s(\lambda)+O(\frac{1}{N^2})$ where $\gamma_s(\lambda)$ corresponds to the anomalous dimension of spins-$s$ primary operator at order $1/N$.
 For operators with spin $s\neq 0$, the scaling dimensions can be determined from planar three-point functions using the slightly broken higher-spin symmetry \cite{MZ} of the theory \cite{Giombi:2016zwa}.

 The results and methods of \cite{Giombi:2016zwa} rely on slightly-broken higher-spin symmetry \cite{Giombi:2016hkj, Nii:2016lpa, Skvortsov:2015pea}, and are valid only for $s\neq 0$.
 Although it is possible to analytically continue the formulas derived in \cite{Giombi:2016zwa}, this gives us a result that is inconsistent with perturbative computations (which are possible at both weak and strong coupling thanks to the bosonization duality).
 Hence the leading $1/N$ correction to the anomalous dimension of the scalar primary $j_0$ remains unknown at present.
 This quantity is interesting for a variety of reasons.
 As argued in \cite{Aharony:2018pjn}, it plays an important role in determining the fixed point for the $\phi^6$ coupling in the quasi-bosonic family of theories at $1/N$.
-In condensed matter physics, the scaling dimension of $j_0$ also determines an experimentally-measurable critical exponent for certain quantum Hall phase transitions \cite{WenWu, Mott,Hui:2017pwe, Hui:2017cyz}, although for comparison to experiment one would require $N$ finite and small.
-In this sense, the anomalous dimension of the scalar primary is one of the simplest physical observables for our theory, and it is rather striking that it remains unknown.